Information for incoming PhD students

 • All students should meet their supervisor on a weekly basis (particularly in the first year).

-• All students are expected to attend the Astrophysics Colloquia.
+• All students are expected to attend the Astrophysics Seminars.
 These mostly happen on Wednesday afternoon.
 They should also attend the School Colloquia, also held on Wednesdays.

-• Students should also attend group meetings, which happen once per month on Fridays at 2pm.
+• Students should also attend group meetings, which typically happen every other week on Wednesdays at noon.

-• Absences for holidays should be agreed with your supervisor, and when you are away for this or other resasons (such as illness) please notify Robyn Budge in the Group office too.
+• Absences for holidays should be agreed with your supervisor, and when you are away for this or other resasons (such as illness) please notify Jo Cox in the Group office too.

 • It is very important to get experience of presenting talks at subgroup meetings, and at conferences and workshops.